tebesfinwo/faceRecognition/README.md

 Have fun.

-** In depth tutorial of installing will be on my blog in future.
+** In depth tutorial will be on my blog soon.

 ## API Reference